pawelpiwosz/localCICD/README.md

 ## Prerequisities

-1. Docker and docker-compose must be installed.
+### 1. Docker and Docker Compose V2 must be installed (Compose is now integrated into Docker CLI as `docker compose`)

-2. SonarQube uses built-in ElastcSearch, and it requires changes in memory settings to grant enough space for creating indices by ES.
+### 2. SonarQube uses built-in ElastcSearch, and it requires changes in memory settings to grant enough space for creating indices by ES

 ```bash
 sudo sysctl -w vm.max_map_count=262144